 An area of freshly dried concrete can be very pleasing to the eye while also increasing the value of the property where it is laid.
-When concrete changes color and is no longer uniform, it can greatly reduce its value and pleasing look which can be a detriment to homeowners and other property entities.
+When concrete changes color and is no longer uniform, it can greatly reduce its value and pleasing look, which can be a detriment to homeowners and other property entities.
+This discoloration can appear in a variety of ways and is caused by multiple factors.

 Since many elements can be a source of discoloration in concrete, it is important to take into account every possible reason for this circumstance.
 Sometimes discoloration happens during the time of pouring but may be seen hours or even days later.